sonic-net/SONiC/doc/sonic-port-name.md

 2. Break SONiC code dependency of 'Ethernet' prefix.
 3. Break SONiC test dependency of 'Ethernet' prefix and/or 'Ethernet0'.
 4. Change SONiC port name to new naming convention.
+   (Note: at this stage, SONiC internal port names will match the same naming convention,
+          Linux interface name will als match the same naming convention).

+## Comments from the community ##
+- When index starts from 1, there may or may not be a single entry waste depend on the implementation and programming language.
+  - e.g. C/C++ array index starts from 0.